ikas/ikas.github.io/_posts/2018-02-02-making-a-chatbot-in-perl.markdown

 ---

-Hey :) me and my girfriend Mariana Capelo have been attending Natural Language Processing classes at University of Minho, and as a practical project, we decided to implement a simple chatbot.
+Hey :) me and my girfriend [Mariana Capelo][mary-link] have been attending Natural Language Processing classes at University of Minho, and as a practical project, we decided to implement a simple chatbot.

 Our main goal was to make a command line tool that was able to, first of all, **understand natural language** (i.e. sentences written in a command-line tool resembling human language).
 It was important for it to have a useful application on our daily lives, and at the same time, **extensible**, so that we could iterate incrementing its features.
 In order to achieve this, we decided to build a tool that would base itself in a script, using it to translate input into commands and properly execute them.
 Our main inspiration was Mr. Carson, the butler on the TV series [Downtown Abbey][downtown-link], and for that reason, we called the developed Perl module **Carson::Bot**.